Dpazdniakova/bookstore-app/README.md

 - Robust input validation for user-friendly interaction.

 ## Running the application
-Navigate to build/libs folder in GitHub and download the executable jar.
-Then run it in your terminal with this command :
+Run the executable jar in your terminal with this command :
 ``` bash
 java -jar "C:\Folder\bookstore-app-version.jar"
 ```